Resources for Studying Calculus

 An Interactive Approach

-by Donald L. Kreider, C. Dwight Lahr, and Susan Diesel
+by Donald L. Kreider and C. Dwight Lahr

-The textbook for the course consists of a melding of prints of on-line section-pages, textual explanations, and problems.
-It is intended to be used interactively with the section-pages which reside on the KLDbook web site.
-There you will be able to experiment with applets (little computer applications) that have been specially designed to make calculus come alive.
-The pages also contain summaries of key points, examples, quizzes, links to videos that show problems being worked out, and various other resources on the Web.
-The content of the pages is experimental, and we want your feedback.
+The textbook for the course is a draft manuscript that is intended to be used interactively with the electronic version.
+You should download the e-version of the textbook and save it on your computer.
+In that way, when you see references to resources on the Web, you can activate the links in the e-version and access them.
+In addition to finding the homework, you will be able to experiment with applets that have been specially designed to make calculus come alive.
+And by the way, we want your feedback.
 If you see a better way of doing something or if things are not working for you, do not hesitate to contact Dwight Lahr.
 Studying calculus should be fun, and we want to do everything we can to make it just that.